Shamsiddin-it/knowledge-testing-bot/README.md

    DATABASE_URL = 'your_database_url_here'
    ```

 That's it!
-Now you can run the bot and start getting reminders.
+Now you can run the bot.